Ali-Shaan/The_Sweet_Spot/README.md

 ## ✅Conclusion

-Sugar Daddy Café demonstrates how modern web technologies can be used to create a secure, scalable, and delightful online shopping experience.
+The Sweet Spot demonstrates how modern web technologies can be used to create a secure, scalable, and delightful online shopping experience.
 From front to back, the application reflects strong full-stack development practices with real-world integrations.